dbContext/SiteShield-OpenResty/README.md

 ## Getting Started

-Below we will go through installing SiteShield-OpenResty on a CentOS 7.9.2009 (Core) linux server, from stratch to a fully fledged HTTP reverse proxy, with Layer 7 DDoS Mitigation.
+Below we will go through installing SiteShield-OpenResty on a CentOS 7.9.2009 (Core) linux server, from zero to a fully fledged HTTP reverse proxy, with Layer 7 DDoS Mitigation.

 ## Prerequisites